ast840/ast840.github.io/index.md

 ### Project

 In the latter part of the course, you will complete a longer project in which you will explore a current problem in stellar astrophysics using MESA.
 You will decide on a topic in consultation with the instructor.
 You will be required to submit a two-page (including references) project proposal arguing the case for your project topic and citing relevant references.
 Finally, you will write, in a professional style, a report summarizing your work and findings.
-The reports will be circulated in the class for peer-review: that is, you will review a subset of your classmates' reports, and part of your grade for this project will be based on your peer-reviews.

 ### Final exam